AKG2381/fastapi/Project3/readme.md

 # This is an Todos application built on fastapi and sqllite

-## To run the application fisrt clone the directory using below url
+## To run the application : first clone the directory using below url

 https://github.com/AKG2381/fastapi.git